alec-ng/portfolio-blog/src/components/scrapbook-editor/docs/plugins.md

 ### Attributes

+- Base Attributes and Variation attributes can share the same name (i.e. baseAttr.name1 + variationAttr.name1 is fine, as well as variation1Attr.name1 + variation2Attr.name1)

 ### Variations

 Since plugins are meant to represent a some sort of generic element, variations are used to specific versions of the element.
 For example, a plugin for an Image might have the variations for a Parallax image, a full-width responsive image, a centered caption image, etc...